Dead man's switch: Spacecraft

 Many spacecraft use a form of dead man's switch to guard against command system failures.
 A timer is established that is normally reset by the receipt of any valid command (including one whose sole function is to reset the timer).
 If the timer expires, the spacecraft enters a "command loss" algorithm that cycles through a predefined sequence of hardware or software modes (such as the selection of a backup command receiver) until a valid command is received.
 The spacecraft may also enter a safe mode to protect itself while waiting for further commands.

-While having some similarities to a dead man's switch, this type of device (a command loss timer) is not actually a dead man's switch, because it aims to recover from a hardware failure rather than the absence of human operators.
+While having some similarities to a dead man's switch, this type of device (a command-loss timer) is not actually a dead man's switch, because it aims to recover from a hardware failure rather than the absence of human operators.
 It is generally called a watchdog timer, and is also used extensively in nuclear power control systems.
 System components on a spacecraft that put it into a safe mode or cause it to execute default behaviors when no command is received within a predefined time window can be considered a dead man's switch, but hardware or software that attempts to receive a command from human operators through an alternate channel is an auto-recovering or adaptive communications system, not a dead man's switch.
-Voyager 2 recovered from a command receiver failure with a command loss timer.
+Voyager 2 recovered from a command receiver failure with a command-loss timer.

 Train

 In most trains, a basic level of protection is provided by a "dead man's handle" or pedal.
 If the driver is taken ill and releases this, the power will be shut off and an emergency brake application will be initiated to stop the train.

 More recent safety standards do not consider this to be adequate, as the driver may slump over the dead man's handle and continue to hold it down even though they are not capable of controlling the train.
 Modern trains overcome this risk with the addition of a vigilance system to the dead man's system.
 A buzzer or bell sounds every minute or so in order to alert the motorman or engineer.
 If they do not respond by moving a controller, or releasing and then re-applying the dead man's handle, the system will automatically initiate an emergency brake application.
 Most major rail systems in the world use this equipment, both in their freight and passenger operations.
 It is also used on the R143 and other New York City Subway cars while under CBTC operation.
-In the US, older locomotives produced before 1995 do not carry this feature, but given the modular nature of the system it is not uncommon to find them retrofitted.
+In the US, older locomotives produced before 1995 did not originally carry this feature, but given the modular nature of the system it is not uncommon to find them retrofitted.